Dexalot/dexalot-docs/docs/contracts/Portfolio.md

 **Dev notes:** \
 This contract contains shared logic for PortfolioMain and PortfolioSub.
-It is perfectly sufficient for your trading application to interface with only the Dexalot L1 and use Dexalot frontend to perform deposit/withdraw operations manually.
+It is perfectly sufficient for your trading application to interface with only the Dexalot Subnet and use Dexalot frontend to perform deposit/withdraw operations manually for cross chain bridging.
-If your trading application has a business need to deposit/withdraw more often, then your app will need to integrate with the PortfolioMain contract in the mainnets as well to fully automate your flow.
+If your trading application has a business need to deposit/withdraw more often, then your app will need to integrate with the PortfolioMain contract in the mainnet as well to fully automate your flow.
 Exchange needs to have DEFAULT_ADMIN_ROLE on this contract.